-"Evergreen" content, as the term would suggest, is made up of topics that will be relevant for weeks, months, and years to come.
+"Evergreen" content, as the term would suggest, is made up of topics that will be relevant for years to come.
 This might seem obvious to some people.
 Why shouldn't your website have content that readers now and in the future will find valuable?
-While it's probably a good idea to have both hot topic posts and evergreen content, it is the opinion of this content marketer that the latter is far more important in not only establishing a longer-lasting impact in optimizing for the search engines, but for thought leadership purposes.
+It's probably a good idea to have both hot topic posts and evergreen content.
+But the latter is far more important in not only establishing a longer-lasting impact in optimizing for the search engines, but for thought leadership purposes.

 We deliver the news…